lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 Auto logout
 ^^^^^^^^^^^

-Log out automatically when all Backend.AI Web-UI pages are closed except for pages created to run apps in session (e.g. jupyter notebook, web terminal, etc.).
+Log out automatically when all GPU Platform Web-UI pages are closed except for pages created to run apps in session (e.g. jupyter notebook, web terminal, etc.).